-For a full list of ideas on how to add amla to your diet, you can explore some fun ideas here.
+For a full list of ideas on how to add amla to your diet, and get all of the key nutrients like antioxidants, vitamin c, and more, you can explore some fun ideas here.

 Amla Green has strict guidelines for scientific references in our articles, and we rely on peer-reviewed studies, academic research institutions, governmental organizations, and reputable medical organizations.
 We do our best to avoid using non evidence-based references in all articles.
 The references in this article are listed below.